angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 shuffle them back to the top.
 This is also why it can be beneficial to crack any fetchland in play prior to casting Preordain.

-You should always try and cast Brainstorm in conjucture with a fetchland.
+You should always try and cast Brainstorm in conjecture with a fetchland.
 With this in mind it should rarely be cast on turn 1.
 The main times this is acceptable are scenarios such as when trying to protect a card in hand from opposing targeted discard or, if your hand is one (common) piece away from a